CESSProject/cess-portal/README.md

 # **CESS-Portal**

-CESS-Portal is the client of the CESS project.
+CESS-Portal is the storage client of the CESS project.
 By using some simple commands of CESS-Portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.

 CESS-Portal characteristics of operation function is shown below:

+- Supports enterprise-level commercial storage service
+- Efficient data retrieval and return ability
+- low data redundancy during storage
 - provides space storage service
-- low data redundancy during storage
 - high data security
-- Supports enterprise-level commercial storage service
-- Efficient data retrieval and return ability

 # **Build Code**